 Jacob, J. (2019).
 Moving toward a better understanding of idiographic outcome measurement: A commentary on Lloyd, Duncan, and Cooper (2019).
 Clinical Psychology: Science and Practice, 26(3), Article e12287. https://doi.org/10.1111/cpsp.12287

 Lloyd, C. E. M., Duncan, C., & Cooper, M. (2019).
 Goal measures for psychotherapy: A systematic review of self‐report, idiographic instruments.
 Clinical Psychology: Science and Practice, 26(3), Article e12281. https://doi.org/10.1111/cpsp.12281

 Jacob, J., Edbrooke-Childs, J., Lloyd, C., Hayes, D., Whelan, I., Wolpert, M. & Law, D. (2018) Measuring outcomes using goals.
 In: Cooper., M. & Law, D. (eds) Working with goals in psychotherapy and counselling.

 Cooper, M. & Law, D. (Eds.)
 (2018): Working with Goals in Psychotherapy and Counselling, UK: Oxford University Press.

-- Bradley, J., Murphy, S., Fugard, A., Nolas, S., & Law., D. (2013) What kind of goals to children and young people set themselves?
-Child and Family Clinical Psychology Review No.1.
+Bradley, J., Murphy, S., Fugard, A. J., Nolas, S. M., & Law, D. (2013).
+What kind of goals do children and young people set for themselves in therapy?
+Developing a goals framework using CORC data.
+Child and Family Clinical Psychology Review, 1(1), 8-18.